The talented monoid of a directed graph with applications to graph algebras: Introduction

 The first place the talented monoid $T_E$ appeared was in~\cite[Lemma~9]{MR3045160}, where it was disguised as a positive cone of the graded Grothendieck group $K_0^{\gr}(L_{\mathsf k}(E))$, and it was further investigated in~\cite{MR3781435}.
 In the form presented here, it was first introduced and studied in \cite{MR4040730}, where it was shown that, contrary to $M_E$, one can describe certain geometric properties of a graph $E$, such as cycles with or without exits and line points, in terms of the structure of $T_E$.
 For instance, it was shown that a graph has Condition~(L), i.e., any cycle has an exit, if and only if the group $\mathbb Z$ acts freely on $T_E$.

-In this note, we further investigate the structure of the talented monoid $T_E$ and provide more evidence to the claim that $T_E$ is a complete invariant for graded Morita equivalence of Leavitt path algebras (Conjecture~\ref{conjehfyhtr}).
-We also put this program of classification in the broader framework of classification of certain ample groupoids via their \emph{graded type semigroup}, by proving that the talented monoid $T_E$ is the type semigroup of the skew product of the $\mathbb Z$-graded graph groupoid $\mG_E$ by $\mathbb Z$ (see~\S\ref{typesemigroup}).
+In this note, we further investigate the structure of the talented monoid $T_E$ and provide more instances where this monoid can capture interesting properties of the graph $E$.
+As a consequence, we obtain more evidence to the claim that $T_E$ is a complete invariant for graded Morita equivalence of Leavitt path algebras (Conjecture~\ref{conjehfyhtr}).
+More precisely, we show that the standard graph moves that give graded Morita equivalence of Leavitt path algebras also preserve the associated talented monoids and, furthermore, those moves which fail to give graded Morita equivalent Leavitt path algebras do not preserve the associated talented monoids.
+We also study the notion of the period of a vertex, and that of a graph, in relation to the talented monoid and the structure of Leavitt path algebras.

-One of the most interesting classes of graph algebras is the class of purely infinite simple algebras, which include Cuntz and Leavitt algebras.
-A characterisation of these algebras, in terms of the geometry of their associated graphs, was one of the first to be obtained in the theory (\cite{MR2135030,MR3729290}).
-Roughly, purely infinite simple algebras are associated to a graph which consists of a strongly connected component with all other vertices connecting to this component.
-This motivates the study of strongly connected graphs and algebraic objects attached to them.

-There is a notion of period for strongly connected graphs, namely the period is the greatest common divisor of the length of closed paths at a given vertex.
+The period of a vertex is the greatest common divisor of the lengths of all closed paths based at that vertex.
+For a strongly connected graph, all vertices have the same period, which is called the period of the graph.
 In particular, a graph is called aperiodic if its period is $1$.
 The notion of period of a graph appears in the theory of Markov chains, symbolic dynamics and automata theory.
 As an example, a shift of finite type associated to an aperiodic graph is a mixing shift space (see~\cite[\S 4.5]{MR1369092}).
-In the setting of graph $C^*$-algebra, Pask and Rho consider the period of the graph in \cite{MR2018239}.
-Using this notion, they characterise a graph $E$ for which the fixed point algebra $C^*(E)^\gamma$ is a simple ring.

-In this note we show that the period of a graph can be described completely via its associated talented monoid.
-Furthermore, we show in Theorem~\ref{thm:stronglyconnected} that a finite graph $E$ with no source is strongly connected of period $d$ if, and only if, where $I$ is a simple order ideal with ${}^d I=I$ (i.e, there exists a simple order ideal of period $d$).
+In the setting of graph $C^*$-algebras, Pask and Rho consider the period of the graph in \cite{MR2018239}.
+Using this notion, they characterise a graph $E$ for which the fixed point algebra under the gauge action of $S^1$, i.e., $C^*(E)^\gamma$, is a simple ring.
+We show in Section~6 that the period of a graph can be described completely via its associated talented monoid.
+More accurately, we show in Theorem~\ref{thm:stronglyconnected} that a finite graph $E$ with no sources is strongly connected of period $d$ if, and only if, where $I$ is a simple order ideal with ${}^d I=I$ (i.e, there exists a simple order ideal of period $d$).